-3. Wow With Window Treatments
+Wow with Window Treatments

 Admittedly, buying curtains may not be one of the first few things you’d think to buy for your bedroom, but it’s important.
-Not only do a great set of curtains block out the bright lights in your neighborhood, but they’ll also give you some privacy when you’re getting ready each morning.
+Not only does a great set of curtains block out the bright lights in your neighborhood, but they’ll also give you some privacy when you’re getting ready each morning.

 “Consider using two different layers of window treatments in the bedroom; one can serve as a black-out, room-darkening treatment and the second should provide privacy without creating a cave-like environment,” suggests interior designer Jenny Madden.